MaastrichtU-IDS/dsri-documentation/docs/guide-local-install.md

 # Restart your machine
 mkdir -p ~/.kube
 microk8s.kubectl config view --raw > $HOME/.kube/config

+# TODO: make sure this works for dashboard on Ubuntu
+microk8s.enable dashboard dns
 ```

 > To do only if kubectl is not already installed on your machine: